 Finding the information necessary to develop a historical context and assess the potential for archaeological resources begins with the examination of primary and secondary documentary sources.
 These sources include written and cartographic documents relating both to past and present environmental conditions and to prehistoric and historic period resources in or close to the project area.
-This background information assists in the formulation of predictive models or statements about the project area, and is an integral part of a Phase IA survey.
+This background information assists in the formulation of predictive models or statements about the project area.
 Variables within each category of background data are used to define the overall archaeological and historical context of the project area.

-The following sources were reviewed as part of the background research for the proposed Hamilton Grange project area:
+The following sources were reviewed as part of the background research for the Hamilton Grange project area: